hajee/hajee.github.io/source/_posts/2013-10-17-levels-of-maturity-for-continuous-deployment.markdown

 date: 2013-10-17 16:15:13 +0100
 comments: true
 categories: ['devops','method']
-keywords: devops, continiuous deployment, continiuous integration
+keywords: devops, continuous deployment, continuous integration
 description: How to get the discussions started about faster and more deployments
 ---
 In [my last blog post]({% post_url 2013-10-02-visualize-your-continuous-deployment-maturity %}), I described the main area's of interest to work on to get faster and easier deployments.
 For every area,  the level of maturity may be different.
 In this blog post,  I will dive deeper in the levels of maturity and what they mean.